mbusb/mbusb.github.io/page_guide.md

 * Choose the desired persistence size by dragging the slider to right and follow the **Step 3** as usual.

-* Once distro installes successfully, you will find the additional persistence file under distro install directory.
+* Once distro installs successfully, you will find the additional persistence file under distro install directory.

 <div style="text-align:center"><img src ="../img/applying-persistence.png" /></div>